 Satpura National Park is a very nice place for people who love nature, adventure, and history.
 It is located in Madhya Pradesh, India.
 There are many beautiful and interesting places to visit inside and near the park.
 Below are some of the most popular tourist spots in Satpura National Park:

 Dhoopgarh, standing at 1,352 meters, is the highest point in Satpura Hills and is well-known for trekking and nature walks that many people enjoy.
 You can have an amazing view from the top of this peak of the green forest and other hills.
-Dhoopgarh is close to Pachmarhi, and many
+Dhoopgarh is close to Pachmarhi,

 Details